jasylwong/code-reviews/code-review-2/README.md

 # Code review 2: Sound wave filter

+I conducted this coding challenge under the assessment of an independent professional reviewer from [CoGrammar](https://www.cogrammar.com/).
 The reviewer's feedback of my code can be found [here](Ruby/2020-03-24-Orange_Jynx_27-feedback.pdf), and the live recording can be found [here](https://www.youtube.com/watch?v=MWi1OaEnx8A).

 ## Task